This guide explains everything you need to know about women’s health in the UK, and how to access it via the public and private healthcare systems.

-Private health organisations also run well woman clinics and carry out extensive health checks for a fee, and you can find details of private health clinics by searching online.
+Private health organizations also run well woman clinics and carry out extensive health checks for a fee, and you can find details of private health clinics by searching online.

-How to find a gynaecologist in the UK
+How to find a gynecologist in the UK

-As previously mentioned, gynaecology services are available on the NHS, and you are entitled to ask your GP for a referral to see one.
-Your GP may, however, ask you to try a variety of treatments before they refer you, to first see whether your condition improves.
-You can search for gynaecology services in your local area on the NHS website.
+As previously mentioned, gynecology services are available on the NHS, and you are entitled to ask your GP for a referral to see one.
+Your GP may, however, ask you to try a variety of treatments before they refer you.
+You can search for gynecology services in your local area on the NHS website.

-If you want to see a private gynaecologist, i.e. one who is not available on the NHS and can provide a higher level of service, such as more flexible appointment slots, shorter waiting times, a quicker turnaround for test results, and a higher quality of facilities, you are still required to get a letter of referral from your GP.
-Gynaecology care is normally covered by private health insurance, but is it advisable to check with your insurance provider first, as the cost of private gynaecology services can amount to a hefty sum, depending on what care and treatment you require.
+If you want to see a private gynecologist, you are still required to get a letter of referral from your GP.
+Gynaecology care is normally covered by private health insurance; check with your insurance provider first.
+The cost of private gynecology services can amount to a hefty sum, depending on what care and treatment you require.

 Sexual health in the UK